 A Spar Buoy design relies on gravity for its stability, Tension Leg Platforms (TLP) are reliant on the tension of the mooring system and Semi-Submersible rely on buoyancy.

 Floating offshore wind off the South and West Coasts would provide Ireland an opportunity to harvest some of the best wind resource there are, not only for domestic purposes but also through interconnection with the rest of Europe.

-ESB and Equinor are currently evaluating different floating wind concepts and will select the optimal solution for Moneypoint offshore wind farm
+ESB is currently evaluating different floating wind concepts and will select the optimal solution for Moneypoint Offshore Wind Farm.

-The Atlantic Sea has the best wind resource in Europe for producing clean, renewable energy from offshore wind generation.
+The waters off the west coast of Ireland have the best wind resource in Europe for producing clean, renewable energy from offshore wind generation.
 While the harsh environment can be challenging from a construction and operation perspective, this area benefits from exemplary wind speeds.
-Studies of the seabed using existing data sources indicates that this area off County Clare/Kerry is potentially suitable for developing a floating offshore windfarm project with its sea depths of 100 - 120m.
+Studies of the seabed using existing data sources indicates that this area off County Clare/Kerry is potentially suitable for developing a floating offshore wind farm project with its sea depths of 100 - 120m.
 The first phase of the project would be located approximately 16km (at the nearest point) from the coastline.
 The site assessment study also took account of potential connection options to the national grid.
 The project team is currently evaluating the option to connect into ESB’s Moneypoint Power Station on the Shannon Estuary.

 A foreshore licence confers the holder with the right to undertake certain specified survey and site investigation works such as geotechnical investigations and wind resource measurement on a non-exclusive basis for a defined period of time within the foreshore.
 The foreshore is defined as the land and seabed between the high water mark of ordinary or medium tides (shown HWM on Ordnance Survey maps) and the twelve nautical mile limit.
 The licence does not represent any form of planning permission.